Effect of cooling and heating temperature cycle during emulsification

 The use of self-emulsification process to develop new technologies is of great potential significance for the production of temperature-sensitive drug emulsions and dispersions.
 For example, the self-emulsification of bulk emulsion: A 15 ml sample was placed in a glass container to study the evolution of droplet size in bulk emulsion.
 First cool these samples in the refrigerator at a temperature of 7°C for 2 hours to achieve complete freezing of the oil droplets, and then melt the emulsion droplets by placing the container at 25°C. Within the first 20 minutes, the initial cooling and heating rate of the emulsion was measured to be ≈0.4 K min -1, and then gradually decreased to zero as the sample temperature approached the ambient temperature.

-Emulsified kettle water cooling and heating systemHeating and cooling cycle equipment of emulsification kettle
+(Heating and cooling cycle equipment of emulsification kettle)

 LNEYA dynamic temperature system SUNDI series temperature control range from 120°C ~ 350°C, high precision and smart, high cooling power of 0.5 to 1200kW, with production stability and repeatability.
 Use plate heat exchangers and tube heaters to increase heating and cooling rates.
 The ultra-high temperature cooling technology can directly cool from the high temperature of 300 degrees.
 It does not evaporate any heat transfer medium at high temperature, and can achieve -80°C~ 190°C, -70°C~ 220°C, -88°C~ 170 ℃, -55°C ~ 250°C, -30°C ~ 300°C continuous temperature control.
 In the emulsification reaction process, it not only saves labor costs for customers, but also improves the quality and production efficiency of products.